ToposInstitute/RelationalThinking-Book/_sources/chp7-dpo.md

 Let us take a moment reflect on the process of modifying a graph guided by relational thinking!

 As we saw in this chapter, we modify by searching for a pattern in a graph.
-Once a match is found, we first remove and then add vertices and edges as indicated by the pattern to be integrated.
-Loosely speaking, in a free world, nothing prevents one from switching the order of these operations -- first add new vertices and edges and then remove, even though remove-first and add-next is more economic.
-An add-first and remove-next procedure must handle accidental errors which are otherwise absent in the other order:
+Once a match is found, we **first remove and then add** vertices and edges as indicated by the pattern to be integrated.
+Loosely speaking, in a free world, nothing prevents one from switching the order of these operations -- to first add new vertices and edges and then remove, even though remove-first and add-next is more economic.
+An add-first and remove-next procedure must handle accidental errors like removing what has been added which are otherwise absent in the other order:
-- Removing what has been added
-- Adding over the removal region.

 Hence, to remove first and to add next is elegant and as well as cleaner!

-As we saw in double pushouts, relational thinking precisely follows this order without any manual intervention!
-Somehow, the mathematics 'knew' that it must first remove by computing pushout complement and then add by computing pushout over that complement!
-Switching the order is not possible.
+As we saw in double pushouts, relational thinking precisely follows this order without any manual intervention! **Somehow, the mathematics 'knew' that it must first remove by computing pushout complement and then add by computing pushout over that complement!** Switching the order is not possible.
 It is a wonder how did the math get the ordering right?!
 Even though it is a mystery, there is a message that is being conveyed.

 :::{admonition} Slogan